CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab5.1.md

     >**Note**: It may take a few minutes for the data pipeline to complete refresh.
 This is a training environment, so the file in SharePoint is always available.
 Hence, your data pipeline will never fail.

 2. We can set the data pipeline to execute on a schedule.
 From the top menu, select **Home -> Schedule**.
-Schedule dialog opens.
+The schedule dialog opens.

 3. Set **Scheduled run** radio button to **On**.